Presbyterianism in South Korea: History

-Korean Protestant Churches
+Korean Protestant churches

 To be considered Protestant, Baker (2016) defines “those who confessed belief in a specific Protestant creed, and they were expected to meet regularly for worship services in a Protestant church”.
 Protestants gave more credit to women for institutional roles in the church, much farther than Catholics have.
 Also assigning women titles such as exhorter and deaconess.
 In 1989 there were nearly 30,000 protestant churches.
 In the same time there were nearly one fourth of South Korea’s 40 million people were protestant Christian.
 No less than 25 percent of the population in South Korea is now Protestant Christian.
 Currently, Protestant churches are to be found in nearly all of the larger villages, also the towns and cities.
 Seoul is filled with so many church buildings and signs of the cross, that it has been called "a city of churches."
 In 2011, according to the Ministry of Culture, Sports and Tourism there were almost 78,000 Protestant churches in Korea.
 South Korea has the world’s largest church congregation at the Yoido Full Gospel Church.

 The following year saw significant growth for the Presbyterian church in Korea.
-Among the reasons contributing to the growth in size of Christian communities in Korea was the fact that unlike in other countries, Christianity was not associated with colonial or imperialist power.
+Among the reasons contributing to the growth in size of Christian communities in Korea was that unlike in other countries, Christianity was not associated with colonial or imperialist power.
 The Protestant Christian message came to Korea at a time when the religious and cultural heritage of the country had lost much of its strength and relevance for the common people.
 In addition to being unencumbered by imperialist or colonial connotations, the Christian communities themselves contributed to their own growth.
 Presbyterian churches adopted what was called the "Möbius method" in which each new convert was strongly encouraged to become an evangelist and convert others, and much like the Möbius strip this practice is intended to make Christianity in Korea boundless.
 Together with the post-World War II revival movement, these factors contributed greatly to the immense growth of Christianity in Korea in the decades since.